S1D1T1/SingleWindow/README.md

 - Access to the underlying AppKit `NSWindow` object
 - Support for multiple SingleWindow instances (1 dashboard, 1 clock,etc)
 - Menu command for toggling window visibility, with optional keyboard shortcuts
+    - Menu item is correctly titled "Hide <yourWin>" or "Show <yourWin>" based on its visibility.
 - Option to create windows on external displays
 - Auto save/restore window positions
 - Ability to identify the front window - eg, for directing menu commands